majianjia/QingStation/README.md

 However, I have implement USB CDC device, which works well in Android phone as a serial ports.

 The methods I intended to use are:
-- A configuration file (JSON) in SDCard.
+- A configuration file (JSON) in SDCard - implemented.
-- USB port (A virtual UART device, also known as CDC)
+- USB port (A virtual UART device, also known as CDC) - future;
-- LPUART1 (act as AT Server or AT Client)
+- LPUART1 (act as AT Server for configuration) - future;

 Currently, the JSON method is the primary method.
 Because it is easy to use and the settings are obvious.
 Plugging a empty SD card, QingStation will write a default configuration file called `config.json`.